 Yes, my friends, colleagues and even family make fun of me.
 But it makes me feel a whole lot better.

-If you don’t have pockets, I found a great alternative take on the fanny pack.
+2. If you don’t have pockets, I found a great alternative take on the fanny pack.
 Side note: Why is it that maternity clothes rarely have pockets?
 When I was pregnant (which I’m not currently!), I didn’t magically lose my need for pockets.
+This is a great unobtrusive option whenever what you’re wearing doesn’t have pockets.